chellyasmine/Hyygia-Health/README.md

-# Hyygia-Health
-Building a  continuous, non-invasive and real-time wearable for women that takes endometriosis seriously.
-The aim is to detect physiological states consistent with increased stress or inflammation.

 # The problem

-Building a  continuous, non-invasive and real-time wearable for women that takes endometriosis seriously.
+Endometriosis affects around 1 in 10 women of reproductive age, yet it takes years to diagnose and is still mostly managed reactively.
+A woman with endometriosis has no warning signal.
+She organizes her life in permanent uncertainty.
+That uncertainty doesn't stop at the physical pain: it feeds chronic stress, fatigue, and isolation.

 # What we're building

-We're building toward a future where that changes.
-Where noninvasive sensing becomes the foundation of healthcare.
-Where your body's signals are heard clearly, continuously, and acted on before small issues become crises.
+Hyygia is a non-invasive monitoring wearable for women's health which provides real-time tracking of vital signs.
+It learns women normal physiological rhythm and flags meaningful deviations — so that periods of vulnerability can be spotted early, before symptoms become crises.

 # Approach

-Wellbeing.
+Hyygia combines a wearable sensor with machine learning models trained to learn individual physiological baselines and detect deviations over time.
+The system is built around two complementary physiological signals, chosen because endometriosis crises cannot be anticipated reliably from a single marker alone.

-Identify patterns and changes across your cycle to better understand symptoms, balance, and overall wellbeing.
+_Hyygia is not a medical devise and doesn't intended to diagnose or to predict crises.
+It is a wellbeing device used to detect gradual physiological drifts and identify patterns and changes across women cycle to better understand symptoms, balance, and overall wellbeing_.

 # Status

 - Prototyping phase.
 We are currently building and validating our first hardware prototype in collaboration with a French hardware engineering partner.
-- Technical implementation, device specifications, and firmware are maintained privately.
+- Technical implementation - device specifications, firmware and data models - is maintained privately.

 # Recognition

-AAP Pépites PSL – Prototypage 2026 — selected for a prototyping grant (Région Île-de-France, via PSL), supporting the build of our first hardware prototype.
+*AAP Pépites PSL – Prototypage 2026* — Selected for a prototyping grant (Région Île-de-France, via PSL), supporting the build of our first hardware prototype.

 # Get in touch
 [LinkedIn](https://www.linkedin.com/in/yasmine-chelly-83bb18232/)